-The first trial revealed that community health workers and social workers reduced hospital readmissions and length of stay when helping patients with multiple chronic conditions, particularly after discharge.
+The first trial revealed that community health workers and social workers could improve hospitalization and patient satisfaction outcomes.

-The second trial showed greater effectiveness including reduction of initial hospitalizations when these staff members coordinated more closely with primary care practices.
+The second trial showed greater effectiveness when an expanded multidisciplinary team coordinated more closely with primary care practices.

 The third trial revealed the benefit of data science algorithms to help identify patients in need, and match them to specific interventions delivered by a multidisciplinary team.
 The trial showed reductions in emergency room visits and hospitalizations that were not achieved without the benefit of the data science-driven approach.